Feyerabend/bb/workbook/ch06/extend/README.md

 *Project: Explore how theory can influence practice in an attempt to build programs that mirrors TDD but are reflected directly within the programming language (here a VM).*

-In this project, we delve into simulating dependent types and constraints within a virtual machine, using *preconditions* and *postconditions*, but also *constraints* as core mechanisms.
-This approach draws on a blend of ideas that should inspire your exploration and experimentation.

-The idea or concept here originates from another look at Test-Driven Development (TDD), where tests are typically developed as separate entities, scaffolding the main program.
-This separation (tests and what they test) offers significant advantages: tests remain distinct from the program, ensuring minimal interference during execution while preserving their utility for validation.

-However, alternative paradigms could be worth exploring.
-One such approach envisions programs as "self-restrictive," incorporating *TDD-like principles* directly within the programming language itself.
-(Actually they are very separate, but could be understood as a "mapping" between them.)
-By embedding constraints and conditions, programs become intrinsically aware of their boundaries and correctness criteria, eliminating the dependency on external tests.

-To experiment with this idea, we propose a twofold focus: integrating *constraints* into programming languages and implementing *preconditions* and *postconditions*, inspired by Hoare logic.
-These mechanisms enable rigorous enforcement of correctness while maintaining flexibility for dynamic execution.
+This project explores how preconditions, postconditions, and constraints can be integrated into a virtual machine, creating a system where correctness criteria are inherent to the programming process.
+The approach draws from a blend of ideas, blending inspiration from *Test-Driven Development* (TDD) with principles of logic and formal verification.

+TDD is a methodology centered on writing tests before developing the corresponding program code.
+These tests, external to the program, serve as scaffolding to guide development and validation.
+This separation of concerns—where tests operate independently of the program they evaluate—offers critical advantages, such as maintaining minimal interference during execution and providing a robust validation framework.

+In contrast, preconditions and postconditions, rooted in formal logic and exemplified by Hoare logic, represent a different perspective.
+Instead of relying on external tests, they embed correctness specifications directly into the program itself.
+Preconditions define what must hold true before a computation begins, and postconditions define what must hold true afterward.
+Together with constraints, they provide a rigorous framework for verifying program correctness at the logical level.

+While TDD and logic-based correctness are distinct, this project proposes investigating how aspects of these paradigms might influence each other.
+Could principles of TDD, such as iterative refinement and continuous validation, inspire new ways to design systems with embedded logical correctness?
+Conversely, could embedding preconditions and postconditions provide insights into automating or augmenting the test-writing process inherent to TDD?

+To explore these questions, the project focuses on two key areas: integrating constraints into programming languages and implementing preconditions and postconditions.
+These mechanisms aim to create programs that are not only functionally correct but also capable of adapting dynamically within well-defined logical boundaries.

 ### Suggested Projects